 Trade with Canada is facilitated by proximity, common culture, language, similar lifestyle pursuits, and the ease of travel among citizens for business or pleasure.
 Many American products have gained an increased competitive edge over goods from other countries as the result of the FTA/NAFTA.
-American manufacturers also have a competitive advantage over Canadian manufacturers in the scale of production.
 Canada's grocery product and food service trades have been quick to seize opportunities under FTA/NAFTA, which permit them to expand their geographical sourcing area to include the United States.
 Declining import duties under the trade agreements and an easing of Canadian packaging requirements for processed horticultural products for the food service market have resulted in significant gains in the Canadian market for U.S. consumer-ready foods and food service foods.
-However as similar as the United States and Canada are, there are differences that exporters need to acknowledge.
+However similar the United States and Canada are, there are differences that exporters need to become aware.
 Understanding the nuances of a marketplace is critical to a successful launch of a product in any foreign market.

-B) Consumer Trends in Retail Food
+Consumer Trends in Retail Food

-Canada's population as of October 6, 2008 was estimated at 33.5 million.
-The growth rate is relatively slow at about 0.83 percent.
+Canada's population as of October 6, 2008 was estimated at 33.4 million.
+The growth rate is relatively slow at about 1.2%.
 The popularity of U.S. food products is very high and Canadian consumers are keenly aware of new product offerings in the United States.
 The closer integration of the North American food market under the NAFTA means that U.S. food and agricultural products are in high demand by Canadian retailers.
 There are some important trends in the Canadian retail food market that can help U.S. food exporters better understand the market.
 The following highlights are taken from an Agriculture and Agri-Food Canada review with updates and/or additional information incorporated by the Office of Agricultural Affairs at the U.S. Embassy in Ottawa.
 For more information on food marketing and trends in Canada, see Section III on Market Sector Structure.